Nikki Palikat: Career

 Originally planning to continue with her studies after her exit from the competition, Nikki secured a recording contract with Artistes United Records and released her debut album, Maharani, in Malaysia on 28 November 2005.
 The title means 'Empress' in Malay.
 This album showcases Nikki's abilities in the whistle register, with one critic mentioning it as "whistling a la Mariah Carey."
 The ballad 'Pinta' marked Nikki's official debut in the music industry.

-Nikki's second single, Caramu, won Nikki and collaborating artist, Zahid, an award for best vocal duo at Anugerah Era 2006, a Malaysian music awards ceremony.
+Nikki's second single, Caramu in which she collaborated with fellow artiste, Zahid, won an award for the best vocal duo category at the Anugerah Era 2006, a Malaysian music awards ceremony.

-Following Caramu, Nikki teamed up with fellow Malaysian singer, Yanie, and both featured in Ning Baizura's August single release, Drama.
+Following Caramu, Nikki teamed up with fellow Malaysian and Sabahan singer, Yanie, and both featured in Ning Baizura's August single release, Drama.

 On 28 December 2008, Nikki released her second album, Hawa featuring the singles "Relakan" and "Selamat Tinggal".

 Personal life

 Palikat married Malaysian music composer and producer Audi Mok in June 2009.
 They have one son.
 In 2022, she revealed that she and Mok had split back in March 2021.